 Who Can Claim Mileage-Rate Deductions for Medical Reasons?

-You’re allowed to deduct mileage for your own treatment, but also if you’re transporting a child to receive treatment, or you’re visiting a mentally ill dependent as part of a recommended treatment.
+You’re allowed to deduct mileage for your own treatment, but also if you’re transporting a child to receive treatment or if you’re visiting a mentally ill dependent as part of a recommended treatment.

 Who Can Claim Mileage-Rate Deductions for Charitable Reasons?